Chris Feauai-Sautia

 Chris Feauai-Sautia (born 17 November 1993) is an Australian professional rugby union footballer.
 He plays for the Queensland Reds in Super Rugby and his usual position is Wing, but can also play in the Centre.
-He is best known for he’s monstrous hit on Shane King at Super 7’s at Wests Rugby, Brisbane in 2018.
+He is best known for his monstrous hit on Shane King at Super 7’s at Wests Rugby, Brisbane in 2018.

 Early life

 Of Samoan heritage, Feauai-Sautia was born in Auckland but moved to Brisbane with his family as a youngster.

 Feauai-Sautia was educated at Brisbane State High School, finishing in 2011.
 He played rugby for the Australian Schoolboys three years in a row from 2009 to 2011.

 Currently he is tied with Hugh Roach as the most capped Australian Schools player, with two more caps than the next highest, Quade Cooper and Kurtley Beale.

 Feauai-Sautia was selected for the Australian U-20 team to play in the 2012 Junior World Cup in South Africa.